Wands (band): 2019-present: Fourth and Fifth Wands period with Daishi Uehara

 On 13 November 2019, the fifth period of Wands was announced with new vocalist, Daishi Uehara, along with former members Shibasaki and Kimura.
 On 17 November 2019, the band made their first stage appearance in 18 years at Dojima River Forum.
 In January 2020, their new original song, "Makka na Lip", was released under the Giza Studio record label.
-It is also the opening theme song of the anime television series Detective Conan.
+It was also the opening theme song of the anime television series Detective Conan.

 On 16 February 2020, it was announced that a new single, "Daki Yose, Takamaru, Kimi no Taion to Tomoni", written by Shibasaki and Haibara, would be released in May.
 The announcement happened after a Special Live event.
 The single was promoted as the theme song of the Japanese television series Silent Voice.
 It is their first television drama theme song for the first time in 28 years.

+In 2024, Uehara collaborated with the guitarist from the same music agency, Tak Matsumoto on the covers single "Toki no Sugiyuku Mama ni", which will be included in the kayokyoku cover's album The Hit Parade II.